 You can find the most recent information about how studies are currently conducted on our website HERE.

-Starting from December 14, 2020, all universities will be closed until the beginning of 2021 unless the government will decide otherwise.
+At the moment physical interaction is minimised and all lectures are held online.
 Practical activities and exams that cannot be conducted online, can still be done in person if all safety measures are in place.

 What to keep in mind when travelling to Estonia?

-- Everyone arriving in Estonia have two options:
+- People, arriving in Estonia from another EU country have two options:

 - Self-isolate for 10 days before carrying on with whatever they are here to do.